 Price (MSRP): $22,300 (stainless steel, ref.
 100-02-22-12-05) / $37,100 (rose gold, ref.
 100-02-25-05-05)

 Movement: Automatic, GO caliber 100-02, 7.10 mm in height, 31.15 mm in diameter, 28,800 vph, Nivarox flat spring, in-house, Made in Germany

-Movement decoration: Glashuette three-quarter plate with stripe finish, Skeletonized rotor with G-stripes and 21-carat red gold oscillating weight, Screw balance with 18-carat gold weighted screws
+Movement decoration: Glashuette three-quarter plate with stripe finish, Skeletonized rotor with G-stripes and 21-karat red gold oscillating weight, Screw balance with 18-karat gold weighted screws

-Functions: Hours, minutes, seconds, date (Panorama Date module,) day of week, month perpetual calendar, moonphase
+Functions: Hours, minutes, seconds, date (Panorama Date module,) day of the week, month perpetual calendar, moon phase

 Power reserve: 55 hours